Olshansk/olshansk.github.io/content/book/the_art_of_learning.md

 Josh delves into a deep discussion about the practice of meditation and how he learned to release all tension in his body.
 His Tai chi classes, though physical in nature, were lessons in awareness.
 Blurring the line between physical and mental introspection enabled him to manage whatever life threw at him and control his mindset.

-There were also a few other insightful takeaways:

-- You have to be able to do something slowly in order to do it with speed.
+One other insightful takeaway I had was: **You have to be able to do something slowly in order to do it with speed**.

 ## Fear as a Master